mrcsxsiq/mrcsxsiq/README.md

 # Hi there, I'm Marcos Paulo Farias 👋

 💬  I am currently working on **ARCore codelabs**.
-Check out [ARCore.How](https://www.tqi.com.br) to learn more
+Check out [TQI](https://www.tqi.com.br) to learn more

-I'm a mobile app developer based out of the GTA in Ontario, Canada that likes experimenting with new languages & tech stacks, as well as competing in the occasional Hackathon!
+I'm a mobile app developer based in Brazil that likes experimenting with new languages & tech stacks to solve computing problems.

 ### Languages and Tools